 To create a control chart, start by determining an upper and lower limit—such as task duration or number of resources—to represent set milestones.
 Erratic changes that exceed these limits symbolize drastic fluctuations.
 Once you identify those fluctuations with your control chart, you can quickly address and resolve them.

-Best for: Teams who struggle with solving issues that derail or postpone projects.
-A control chart helps you stay on track with allotted resources.
+Best for: Teams that struggle with solving issues that derail or postpone projects.
+This type of project management chart helps you stay on track with allotted resources.

 A critical—but sometimes overlooked—part of project management is reporting on work once it’s finished.
 It’s amazing if you’re able to hit your project goals, but without a way to report on your work, your team can’t learn from your successes—or mistakes.

-To get started, check out these four types of project charts for reporting:
+To get started, check out these five types of project management charts for reporting: